QuantumApprentice/msk2bmpGUI/README.md

 will open a second window with a preview of this image.
 The red squares indicate how the image will be tiled if it's supposed to be an overworld map.
---Currently only a single frame of an FRM will be displayed, Plans are to expand this to display all frames, and to allow each frame to be edited individually.
+- Currently only a single frame of an FRM will be displayed, Plans are to expand this to display all frames, and to allow each frame to be edited individually.
---FRM's that use color cycling currently don't display correctly, Plans are to add color cycling to this image display too.
+- FRM's that use color cycling currently don't display correctly, Plans are to add color cycling to this image display too.

 Once the image is loaded there are several buttons above the image with conversion and editing options.
---These buttons are currently fairly generic and mostly apply to non-FRM images,
+- These buttons are currently fairly generic and mostly apply to non-FRM images,
-  Plans are to make them context specific with dropdowns for the alternative color matching profiles (to include dithering options).
+ - Plans are to make them context specific with dropdowns for the alternative color matching profiles (to include dithering options).

 ### *Preview Tiles*